-- families and individuals who are leaving a violent relationship.
+- families and individuals who are homeless or at risk of homelessness due to leaving a violent relationship.

 - Perpetrators who need alternative housing so the family can remain in the family home can also be assisted.
 In general, perpetrators may have a police order or court order in place; however, discretion can be exercised to determine appropriate assistance within the program.